 Setup FIDO2 WebAuthn

-Losing access to your authenticator can permanently lock you out of your Vault, unless you write down and keep your Two-step Login Recovery Code in a safe place or have an alternate Two-step Login method enabled and available.
+Losing access to your two-step login device can permanently lock you out of your vault unless you write down and keep your two-step login recovery code in a safe place or have an alternate two-step login method enabled and available.

 Locate the FIDO2 WebAuthn option and select the Manage button.

 You will be prompted to enter your master password to continue.

 Plug the security key into your device's USB port and select Read Key.
 If your security key has a button, touch it.

 Windows Hello is natively a FIDO2 authenticator.
 If you're using Windows Hello but want to register a key or other device, you may need to dismiss the native Windows Hello prompt by selecting Cancel on the following screen:

 Enabledmessage will indicate that two-step login using FIDO2 WebAuthn has been successfully enabled and your key will appear with a green checkbox ( ).

 Select the Close button and confirm that the FIDO2 WebAuthn option is now enabled, as indicated by a green checkbox ( ).

 Repeat this process to add up to 5 FIDO2 WebAuthn security keys to your account.